IGLU-CHISTERA/IGLU-CHISTERA.github.io/index.md

 ### Databases

-We recorded 3 databases that cover 3 levels of knowledge types and representations giving a gradation in semantic representation and levels of interactions and grounding:<BR>
+We built 5 databases that cover 5 levels of knowledge types and representations giving a gradation in semantic representation and levels of interactions and grounding:<BR>
 A first one for environment representation and learning for a mobile platform (<A HREF="https://ieee-dataport.org/open-access/create-multimodal-dataset-unsupervised-learning-and-generative-modeling-sensory-data"> ROS Create database</A>, <A HREF="https://arxiv.org/abs/1801.10214"> Documentation on arXiv </A>);<BR>
 A second one for object learning and representation on a Baxter platform (<A HREF="http://robots.unizar.es/IGLUdataset/">Multimodal Human-Robot Interaction (MHRI) database</A>); <BR>
-A third one for dialogue and a richer semantic with the new GuessWhat game  (<A HREF="https://guesswhat.ai/">The GuessWhat?! database</A>).
+A third one for dialogue and a richer semantic with the new GuessWhat game  (<A HREF="https://guesswhat.ai/">The GuessWhat?! database </A>); <BR>
+A fourth one for a larger variety in the audio inside the HoME environment (<A HREF="\href{https://ieee-dataport.org/open-access/audio-dataset-household-multimodal-environment-home"> Audio dataset for the HoME environment </A>).
+It is a collection of audio samples that we selected and processed from the <A HREF="https://freesound.org"> Freesound.org </A> collaborative database of Creative Commons Licensed sounds; <BR>
+A fifth one to simulate auditory scenes data for large neural networks training (<A HREF="\href{https://ieee-dataport.org/open-access/audio-dataset-household-multimodal-environment-home"> the CLEAR dataset </A>).
+It is a collection of audio scenes that we created through the CLEAR software.

 ### Software
 Cooperative Visually Grounded Dialogue Game with a Humanoid robot (<A HREF="https://devine.readthedocs.io/"> Documentation from the DEVINE team </A>)(<A HREF="https://github.com/devineproject/DEVINE"> Source code and Software from the DEVINE team </A>).
 The task, undertaken by a robot, is the question answering game GuessWhat?!.
 The robot interacts with a human player who performs the role of the oracle.
 The oracle selects an object in a visual scene without disclosing it to the robot.
 Playing the role of the guesser, the robot asks questions to the person to deduce which object was selected.
 The guesser’s questions are generated using the player’s previous answers and visual information.
 Once the robot has a strong belief, it guesses the object chosen by the player and physically points to it in the scene.